AwakenedMind/AwakenedMind/README.md

-- ❤️ Go and Typescript
-- ⚡ Spending most of my time playing with universal app development using a single core codebase that supports Windows Linux MacOS Web iOS Android using Expo + Tauri
+- Building an AI Agent Swarm to work as my employees to build the next unicorn using a universal app that supports (iOS Android Linux Web Desktop)